rebelopsio/devops_sre_resources/README.md

-# DevOps and SRE Resources for Everyone
+# Cloud, DevOps and SRE Resources for Everyone
 ## Overview:

 This is a repo to collect resources beneficial to DevOps and SRE of all levels.
 Ideally what I would like this repo to follow is an emphasis on perceived expectations of level of material (**Novice, Competent, Proficient**).
 To keep things organized for the time being, we'll use headings for topics and tables for the rest of the information.